How it all began

 In 2015 the company secured external funding, enabling a re-branding plus the launch of its first app.
 Independently tested by families, recommended by The Good App Guide, the app has proved popular with busy families.

-Lorraine's second book The Can-Do Child:Enriching the Everyday the Easy Way published by ReThink Press regularly features in the Amazon Kindle Top 50 parenting book list.
+Lorraine's second book The Can-Do Child:Enriching the Everyday the Easy Way originally published by ReThink Press, since updated in 2023 and published by Can-Do Child publishing, regularly features in the Amazon Kindle Top 50 parenting book list.
 Although some of the language has changed a little ('Enterprise' is still very much at the heart of our work, but there remains many pre-conceptions about this word, which is why you will see we talk about Can-Do far more these days!) the company's fundamental purpose and values have not.
 Her third book 'A Parent's Guide to Easy, Screen-Free Activities Children Will Love' written and published in 2020 quickly became a best-seller, with 100% 5* reviews, regularly featuring in the Amazon Top 10 category of Family Activities.

-Lorraine's work is becoming well established both in the UK and internationally, in particular in the Middle East and more recently in North America.
-New distributors for the products (books and cards) have been secured and the company is looking to develop more relationships with organisations who share the Can-Do Child® philosophy and values.
-The first online course through Udemy launched late 2019 was immediately successful with 700 students from 50+ countries, with more courses under development.
+Lorraine's work became well-established both in the UK and internationally over several years.
+New distributors for the products (books and cards) were secured and the company is looking to develop more relationships with organisations who share the Can-Do Child® philosophy and values.
+The first online course through Udemy was immediately successful with over 780 students registered from 50+ countries.
+It received a 4.3* rating on Udemy, and 9.1 out of 10 rating at Coursemark.com.

 We'd love to have you along on our journey, so if you have any questions or suggesstions as to how we can work together to better support our children's futures, we'd love to hear from you.